The Path

 What do customers want?

-Customers know that brands have access to their data, and they expect marketers to use it to create tailored experiences across brand touchpoints.
+Customers know that brands have access to their data, a nd they expect marketers to use it to create tailored experiences across brand touchpoints.
 To meet customer expectations, brands must prove they know the customer.
 Marketers are expected to use customer data to show relevant information to each customer.
 Customer data can be broken down into four main categories:

 1. Demographic or Personal Data